 We are a spiritually inspired urban community of caring people.
 We derive strength from our diversity, work for human dignity everywhere, and provide a strong voice for social justice in the greater Norwich area.
 None of us has final answers to the central questions of life, but we are committed to the process of seeking truth and meaning.

 We inquire and worship together, learn through respectful religious dialog, and draw upon the spiritual wisdom of every tradition, from every corner of the globe.

 Our 2018 - 2019 worship season began on September 9 at 10:00 AM.
-We meet on the lower floor of the United Congregational Church.
+We meet in the Upper Bushnell Room of the Central Baptist Church.
 Visitors and newcomers are welcome!